SingleBicycle/Bomberman/README.md

 # **Bomber Man: Battle Royale Edition**

 **Description:**
 A modern take on the classic Bomberman game!
-Compete against other players by strategically placing bombs, moving bombs, dodging explosions, and try your best to be the last one standing.
-Each bomb detonates after ~2 seconds, exploding in a cross pattern.
-The closer you are to the bomb, the more damage it deals.
+Compete against other players by strategically placing bombs, moving bombs, shooting fireballs, dodging explosions, and try your best to be the last one standing.

-- **Recommended Players:** 4 or 6 players for the best competitive experience.
-- **Explosion Mechanics:** Bombs explode in a cross-shaped pattern.
-The closer a player is to the explosion, the higher the damage they take.
+- 17x15 battle ground.
+- 2-4 players required.
+- Bombs explode in cross-pattern.
+  - Coverage max: 5 tiles horizontally and vertically.
+  - Deals -1.5 HP
+- Fireballs shoot straight forward till object is hit.
+  - Coverage Max: Full width or height
+  - Deals -0.5 HP

 ---